jeffkl/ManagedDism/README.md

 This managed wrapper works as similarly to the native API as possible with a few managed wrappers to make it more like a .NET API.

 ``` C#
 DismApi.Initialize(DismLogLevel.LogErrors);

 DismApi.Shutdown();
 ```

+See the [wiki](https://github.com/josemesona/ManagedDism/wiki) for more examples on using the API.

+# Contributing
+Please read the [Contributing doc](CONTRIBUTING.md) for information on building the code and contributing to the project.